-In Chapter 4 of this report, it was found that the subject product manufactured by SGI was imported at dumped prices into the SACU during the investigation period at a margin of 102.5 per cent.
-A residual dumping margin of 121.7 per cent was calculated for other exporters.
+The Commission found that the subject product was imported at dumped prices into the SACU during the investigation period and calculated a margin of 110.5 per cent.
+The Commission considered this to be significant.
+The Commission found this factor to be indicative of material injury.